Classification SystemsPublished on February 15 2015

 The application of RMi is two-fold:

-- RMi is an approximate value for the compressive strength of the rockmass (MPa)
+- RMi gives an approximate value for the compressive strength of the rockmass (MPa)

 RMi makes use of the uniaxial compressive strength of intact rock (UCS) and the reducing effect of the joints penetrating the rock (JP) has.
 This is expressed as RMi = UCS x JP